jeffbass/imagezmq/README.rst

 - `Using imagezmq in distributed computer vision projects <docs/imagezmq-uses.rst>`_
 - `REQ/REP versus PUB/SUB Messaging Patterns <docs/req-vs-pub.rst>`_
 - `Advanced example using both messaging patterns in an HTTP streaming application <docs/advanced-pub-sub.rst>`_
-- `Advanced pub sub example showcasing a multithreaded receiver doing heavy processing without becoming a slow subscriber <docs/fast-pub-sub.rst>`_
+- `Advanced PUB/SUB example with multithreaded fast subscribers for realtime processing <docs/fast-pub-sub.rst>`_
 - How **imagezmq** is used in my own projects connecting multiple Raspberry Pi **imagenodes** to an **imagehub**: